amaltaro/workflow_construction/docs/group_metrics.md

 - Identification of optimal group sizes
 - Understanding of tradeoffs between different metrics
 - Analysis of workflow construction alternatives
-- Evaluation of parallel execution potential
+- Evaluation of time analysis and resource constraints